 During the year, further work has been carried out to strengthen the distribution network to allow the Company to achieve the desired level of growth.
-The targets for both IVAsecure and IVAprotect were achieved representing the Company's continued focus on penetrating the Maltese protection market.
-In addition, the IVApension product was rolled out in March 2023, with encouraging results being recorded.
-The 2023 targeted volumes for both the IVAinvest With Profits Single Premium and IVAsave With Profits Regular Premium were however not achieved.
+The targets for both IVAsecure, IVAprotect and IVAsave With-Profits Regular Premium were achieved representing the Company's continued focus on penetrating the Maltese protection market.
+Similarly, the targets for the IVApension (both private and occupational) product were also met.
+The targeted volume for IVAinvest With-Profits Single Premium and was however not achieved.
 This is mainly driven by the current economic climate where other products provide a guaranteed rate of return in addition to the capital protection.